moritzebeling/kirby-headless-image-transformations/README.md

 When sticking to the default options, it is only allowed to request thumbs with the specified widths and heights as well as cropping.
 If you need the other options, you should enable them via your `site/config/config.php` file.

-The default values can be set here: https://getkirby.com/docs/reference/system/options/thumbs
+You can also set some thumbnail option defaults for Kirby: https://getkirby.com/docs/reference/system/options/thumbs

 ## Development